 Advent calendar.
 Holiday cards.
 Teacher gifts.
 Travel plans.
 Stocking stuffers.
 School concerts.
 Santa pics.
 Giving back.
 Gingerbread houses.
 Gingerbread Village.
 Decorating.
 And then… making dinner too?
-Is it any wonder that December can feel like too much, wreaking havoc on both our wallets and the daily routines that keep everyone on track?
+Is it any wonder that the holiday season can feel like too much, wreaking havoc on both our wallets and the daily routines that typically keep everyone on track?

-While we can’t solve all of December’s challenges, we can offer an evening's respite: a dose of holiday cheer and a kid-friendly happy hour.
+While we can’t solve all of this season's challenges, we can offer an evening's respite: a dose of holiday cheer and a kid-friendly happy hour.
 Put this combo at the top of your to-do list.

 Most restaurants offer cut-rate nibbles (and drinks) at exactly the time of day when families are out shopping and pursuing holiday cheer — and lots of them are open to kids.
 So you can partake in fun holiday haps and snag an early dinner (and glass of wine for you) without blowing your budget.
-Imagine: With dinner done and no dishes in sight, you can put the kids to bed and fire up "It’s a Wonderful Life" (or "Stranger Things 2").
+Imagine: With dinner done and no dishes in sight, you can put the kids to bed and fire up "It’s a Wonderful Life."

 Redmond Town Center